tiberlab/tibercad/README.md

 The tibercad core is distributed as is, under the conditions of the Lesser GNU General Public License (LGPL) version 3.0.

-Most modules are released under the GNU General Public License (GPL).
+Modules are released under the same GNU General Public License (GPL), unless otherwise noted